-The non-manufacturing ISM looks at a number of business indices, like new orders, production, employment, supplier deliveries, inventory, customer inventories, prices, backlog, exports and imports, and capital expenditures.
+The non-manufacturing ISM looks at a number of business indices—like new orders, production, employment, supplier deliveries, and inventory.
+It also examines customer inventories, backlogs, exports and imports, prices, and capital expenditures.
 A reading over 50 means the sector in question is generally expanding.

-Office real estate investment trusts (or REITs), such as Boston Properties, Inc (BXP), Kilroy Realty Corp (KRC), Vornado Realty Trust (VNO), SL Green Realty Corp (SLG), and Highwoods Properties Inc (HIW), are particularly affected by the services sector.
+Office real estate investment trusts (or REITs)—like Boston Properties Inc. (BXP), Kilroy Realty Corporation (KRC), Vornado Realty Trust (VNO), SL Green Realty Corp.
+(SLG), and Highwoods Properties Inc. (HIW)—are particularly affected by the services sector.

 Services activity decelerated in September

-The index showed that overall activity in the non-manufacturing sector increased for the 56th consecutive month, but that the rate of growth is decelerating.
-The overall index fell 1% to 58.6% in September from 59.6% in August.
-The business activity index decreased to 62.9% while the employment index increased from 57.1% to 58.5%.
+The index showed that overall activity in the non-manufacturing sector increased for the 58th consecutive month.
+The rate of growth is accelerating.
+The overall index increased 2.2% in October—from 57.1% to 59.3%.
+The business activity index increased from 60% to 64.4%.
+The employment index decreased from 59.6% to 56.7%.

-Expansion was reported in 12 of the industries.
-The best-performing sectors were construction, retail, and utilities.
-Five industries reported declines.
+Expansion was reported in 16 of the industries.
+The best-performing sectors were construction, retail, and agriculture.
+Two industries—entertainment and utilities—reported declines.

-It remains to be seen how Obamacare will affect corporate cost structures going forward.
+It remains to be seen how the Affordable Care Act will affect corporate cost structures going forward.